SamR1/FitTrackee/docsrc/source/features/account_and_preferences.rst

 - workout statistics (.fit files only):

   - calculated (default)
-  - from file ("Max. speed calculation strategy" preference is ignored)
+  - from file (preferences for calculating maximum speed and for the source and processing of elevation data will be ignored)

 - elevation chart axis start: zero or minimum altitude
 - to exclude extreme values (which may be GPS errors) when calculating the maximum speed (by default, extreme values are excluded)